-In 2020, The Wave Foundation Food Program shifted to address the immediate food insecurity needs that have increased because of the pandemic.
+In 2020, The Wave Foundation Food Program shifted to address the immediate food insecurity needs that have increased as a result of the pandemic.
 We provide healthy and sustainable food options while creating a more resilient and regional food system that can support additional economic marketplaces for the Tribal Nation communities and fishers as the pandemic and its limitations dissipate.